CrowdStrike/ember-toucan-core/CONTRIBUTING.md

 pnpm start
 # ember-toucan-core is now in watch mode and will rebuild automatically

-# In a second terminal
+# In a second terminal, cd to the root of the repo
+cd root-of-repo-where-that-is-for-you
+pnpm start:docs # using turbo here

+# In a third terminal, switch to the test-app
+cd root-of-repo-where-that-is-for-you/test-app
+pnpm start # and then navigate to /tests

+# IF you are making changes in ember-toucan-form, start a fourth terminal
-cd docs-app
+cd packages/ember-toucan-form
 pnpm start
 ```